Churches and sexual diversity: a relationship that “offers little hope”

 Photo: Presentes Agency Archive

-While for the first time a Catholic Pope supports same-sex civil unions , a questionnaire sent by the Argentine LGBT Federation to Christian-oriented churches in Argentina reveals a range of attitudes—from outright discrimination to inclusion that is more de facto and marginal than institutional—toward diverse identities.
-Double standards, corralitos, and silences.
+While a Catholic Pope has for the first time supported civil unions for same-sex couples , a questionnaire sent by the Argentine LGBT Federation to Christian churches in Argentina reveals a range of attitudes—from outright discrimination to a more de facto and marginal inclusion than an institutional one—towards diverse identities.
+Double standards, exclusion, and silence.

 By Alexis Oliva

-An archbishop of the Catholic Church considers homosexuality an "abomination now protected by law."
-A doctor and pastor of the New Apostolic Church in Rosario rejects a plasma donor for reporting on the form that he has a gay partner.
+A Catholic archbishop considers homosexuality an “abomination now protected by law.”
+A doctor and pastor of the New Apostolic Church in Rosario rejects a plasma donor for indicating on the form that he has a gay partner.
 A Catholic priest is expelled for speaking out in favor of same-sex marriage.
-A crusade against Comprehensive Sexual Education (CSE) is being promoted by several Pentecostal churches with the slogan "Don't mess with my children."
+A crusade against Comprehensive Sexuality Education (CSE) is being launched by several Pentecostal churches with the slogan “Keep your hands off my children.”.

-The aforementioned are some of the countless actions and words that—in our country alone and in recent years—demonstrate the historical segregation exercised against diverse sexual identities by the leadership of most churches.
-This discrimination is increasingly invisible and silent, generating discussions and, in many cases, conflicts between the rank and file and the hierarchy of religious institutions.
+These are just a few of the countless acts and words that—in our country alone and in recent years—demonstrate the historical segregation exercised by the leadership of most churches against diverse sexual identities.
+This discrimination, increasingly visible and silent, generates discussions and, in many cases, conflicts between the rank and file and the hierarchy of religious institutions.

-At this time, the debate is heating up again in the Catholic Church, following a statement by Pope Francis in favor of same-sex civil unions , contained in the documentary "Francesco ," which premiered at the Rome Film Festival: "Homosexual people have the right to be part of the family; they are children of God; they have the right to a family.
-No one can be kicked out of the family, nor can their life be made impossible because of it."
+Currently, the debate is once again stirring within the Catholic Church, following the release of a statement by Pope Francis in favor of civil unions for same-sex couples , contained in the documentary "Francesco ," which premiered at the Rome Film Festival: "Homosexual people have the right to be in a family, they are children of God, they have the right to a family.
+Nobody should be thrown out of the family, or made to suffer because of it."

-Following a proposal by Protestants for Diversity (PpD) – an organization that is part of the Argentine LGBT Federation (FALGBT) – during the 2019 National Diversity Meeting, representatives from different LGBTIQ+ churches and activists agreed on a base questionnaire for the First Consultation of Christian Churches on Sex and Gender Diversity in Argentina .
-The questions were directed to the authorities of the Argentine Roman Catholic Church (ICR), the Argentine Reformed Church (IRA), the Church of God Association (ALIDD), the United Evangelical Lutheran Church (IELU), the Waldensian Evangelical Church (IEV), and the Evangelical Church of the Río de la Plata (IERP).
+Based on a proposal from Protestants for Diversity (PpD) – an organization belonging to the Argentine LGBT Federation (FALGBT) – representatives from various churches and LGBTIQ+ activists agreed on a basic questionnaire during the 2019 National Diversity Meeting for the First Consultation with Christian Churches on Gender and Sexual Diversity in Argentina .
+The questions were directed to the authorities of the Argentine Roman Catholic Church (ICR), the Argentine Reformed Church (IRA), the Association of the Church of God (ALIDD), the United Evangelical Lutheran Church (IELU), the Waldensian Evangelical Church (IEV), and the Evangelical Church of the Río de la Plata (IERP).

-The questionnaire, processed this year by the Secretariat for Religious Diversity of the FALGBT with the advice of the Multidisciplinary Study Group on Religion and Public Advocacy (GEMRIP), included questions on the existence of ministries of sex-gender diversity (1), ordination of LGBTIQ+ pastors or priests (2), marriage blessing for LGBTIQ+ people (3), use of inclusive language in the liturgy (4), baptism renewal for transgender people (5), inclusion of non-discrimination of LGBTIQ+ people in catechesis (6) and priestly ordination of women (7).
+The questionnaire, processed this year by the Secretariat of Religious Diversity of the FALGBT with the advice of the Multidisciplinary Studies Group on Religion and Public Impact (GEMRIP), included questions on the existence of ministries of sexual and gender diversity (1), ordination of LGBTIQ+ pastors or priests (2), marriage blessing for LGBTIQ+ people (3), use of inclusive language in the liturgy (4), renewal of baptism for transsexual people (5), inclusion of non-discrimination of LGBTIQ+ people in catechesis (6) and priestly ordination of women (7).

 No. Sometimes.
 Soon.
 Maybe…

-To question 1, the Catholic Church responded that initiatives such as "reflection groups in various dioceses, individual and group spiritual guidance" have been launched to "work with homosexual persons."
-Although these initiatives "are not organized within a national organization," the authorities are confident that "such an organization will emerge."
-The majority of evangelical-oriented churches responded negatively to the same question, in the case of the IEV with the clarification that the modality of work is "integral, not divided by ministry."
+To question 1, the Catholic Church responded that initiatives for “working with homosexual people” include “reflection groups in various dioceses, and personal and group spiritual accompaniment.”
+Although these experiences “are not yet organized into a national structure,” authorities are confident that “such an organization will eventually be established.”
+Most evangelical churches answered the same question negatively, with the Evangelical Church clarifying that its approach is “holistic, not divided by ministries.”.

-Regarding the ordination of LGBTIQ+ people or women as priests or pastors (questions 2 and 7), the ICR indicated that it “only ordains heterosexual men”; the IRA “has no ordained LGBTIQ+ pastors, but the possibility is not excluded,” and women have been ordained “for many years”; ALIDD does not ordain LGBTIQ+ pastors, but it does ordain women; the IELU “has ordained an openly gay pastor,” who “occupies a position of high responsibility,” and women “since the early 1980s”; the IEV has ordained women since the 1960s.
-Regarding LGBTIQ+ people, they reported: “The issue has not been discussed.
-No requests have been submitted to date from LGBTIQ+ people raising the issue.”
+Regarding the ordination of LGBTQ+ people or women as priests or pastors (questions 2 and 7), the ICR indicated that it “only ordains heterosexual men”; in the IRA, “there are no ordained LGBTQ+ pastors, but the possibility is not excluded,” and women have been ordained “for many years”; ALIDD does not ordain LGBTQ+ pastors, but it does ordain women; the IELU “has ordained an openly gay pastor,” who “holds a position of high responsibility,” and women “since the early 1980s”; the IEV has ordained women since the 1960s, and regarding LGBTQ+ people, they reported: “The issue has not been debated.
+No applications have been submitted to date from LGBTQ+ people raising this issue.”.

-Regarding marriage (3), in Catholic circles it is only celebrated “between a man and a woman, according to the biblical data,” and they clarify: “We respect the freedom of people and the unions that are established between them, but (…) these unions do not constitute the Christian sacrament of marriage.”
-“There is no synodal decision on this matter, but our Ecclesiastical Order establishes the possibility of blessing couples whose union is recognized by law. (…) There are already communities where there are people of the same sex who have received their marital blessing,” was the response of the IRA and in the ALIDD a laconic “we should.”
-In the IELU they responded that in the broad worldwide Lutheran Communion, that of Argentina is “one of the few churches in the south of the world in which several congregations – although not all – have celebrated and celebrate marital blessings of LGBTIQ+ people without major tensions or risk of division.”
-LGBTIQ+ marriage has existed in the IEV, by decision of its Synod, since 2010.
+Regarding marriage (3), in Catholic circles it is only celebrated “between a man and a woman, according to the biblical text,” and they clarify: “We respect the freedom of individuals and the unions they establish between them, but (…) these unions do not constitute the Christian sacrament of marriage.”
+“There is no synodal decision on this matter, but our Church Order establishes the possibility of blessing couples whose union is recognized by law. (…) There are already communities where same-sex couples have received their marriage blessing,” was the response from the IRA, and from the ALIDD a laconic “we should.”
+The IELU responded that within the broader worldwide Lutheran Communion, the Argentine church is “one of the few churches in the Global South where several congregations—though not all—have celebrated and continue to celebrate marriage blessings for LGBTQ+ people without major tensions or risk of division.”
+The IEV has recognized LGBTQ+ marriage since 2010, by decision of its Synod.

 From catechesis to inclusive language

-“Yes, we are working hard to ensure that no person, especially LGBTIQ+, is discriminated against because of their condition,” was the ICR’s response when inquiring about the inclusion of non-discrimination against LGBTIQ+ identities in catechesis (6).
-However, Catholicism does not incorporate inclusive language (4) because it understands that in the masculine plural “all people are included.”
-In IRA, the teaching “speaks of inclusion, respect for diversity, acceptance of others,” and inclusive language is accepted “in general terms, although each community develops its own liturgy.”
+“Yes, we are working hard to ensure that no person, especially LGBTQ+ people, is discriminated against because of their identity,” was the response of the Catholic Church of the Republic (CCR) when asked about the inclusion of non-discrimination against LGBTQ+ identities in catechesis (6).
+However, Catholicism does not incorporate inclusive language (4) because it understands that the masculine plural “includes all people.”
+In the Islamic Revolutionary Alliance (IRA), teaching “speaks of inclusion, respect for diversity, and acceptance of others,” and inclusive language is accepted “in general terms, although each community develops its own liturgy.”.

-For its part, ALIDD includes non-discrimination in catechesis and "very sparsely" includes inclusive language.
-In IELU, there is "a strong tendency" toward "non-discrimination against LGBTIQ+ people"—even as part of ESI—and toward "the use of inclusive language in liturgical celebration."
-"This is a topic addressed in adolescent groups and in Bible schools with children in a variety of family models," because "it would be contradictory to the Gospel not to do so," the IEV responded.
-Similarly, "inclusive language is the policy of the Waldensian Synod for all churches."
+For its part, ALIDD includes non-discrimination in catechesis and, “very sparingly,” inclusive language.
+At IELU, there is “a strong tendency” toward “non-discrimination against LGBTIQ+ people”—even as part of Comprehensive Sexuality Education (CSE)—and toward “the use of inclusive language in liturgical celebrations.”
+“It’s a topic addressed in adolescent groups and in Bible schools with children from diverse family models,” because “it would be contradictory to the Gospel not to do so,” responded representatives from IEV.
+Similarly, “inclusive language is a policy of the Waldensian Synod for all churches.”.

 A silence that expels

-The Evangelical Church of the Río de la Plata (IERP) reported that its policy is to answer inquiries only from institutions with which it has a prior relationship, which is not the case "with GEMRIP or the Argentine LGBT Federation."
-They also stated: "The IERP is pursuing a comprehensive process toward greater inclusivity, but it is a complex and challenging process that is in no way reflected in the questionnaire as it is formulated."
+The Evangelical Church of the River Plate (IERP) reported that its policy is to respond only to inquiries from institutions with which it has a prior relationship, which is not the case “with either GEMRIP or the Argentine LGBT Federation.”
+They further stated: “The IERP is undergoing a comprehensive process toward greater inclusivity, but it is a complex and challenging process that is in no way reflected in the questionnaire as it is currently worded.”.

-On the other hand, there was no response to the consultation from the Christian Alliance of Evangelical Churches of the Argentine Republic (ACIERA)—which brings together numerous Pentecostal churches throughout the country—the Orthodox churches, the Methodist Church, and the Argentine Evangelical Lutheran Church (IELA).
+On the other hand, there was no response to the inquiry from the Christian Alliance of Evangelical Churches of the Argentine Republic (ACIERA) – which brings together the numerous Pentecostal temples throughout the country –, the Orthodox churches, the Methodist Church and the Argentine Evangelical Lutheran Church (IELA).

-In one of the reflections accompanying the report, Nicolás Panotto, a theologian with a PhD in Social Sciences and director of GEMRIP, explains: “The silence of many churches on these sensitive issues reflects the harshness, rejection, and inability to even address them, which leads us to believe that discourse and practices toward the LGBTIQ community within a certain evangelical spectrum continue to be discriminatory, exclusionary, and resistant.”
+In one of the reflections accompanying the report, Nicolás Panotto, theologian, PhD in Social Sciences and director of GEMRIP, interprets: “The silence of many churches on these sensitive points shows the hardness, rejection and inability that exists, even, to address them, which leads us to think that the discourses and practices towards the LGBTIQ community within a certain evangelical spectrum continue to be discriminatory, exclusionary and resistant.”

-"Don't they consider us neighbors when we address them in the form of a question?" asks Flavio Rapisardi, a doctor in Communication, university professor, and member of Protestants for Diversity.
-He adds: "What's the point of ghetto solidarity?
-The fact that there are openly gay and lesbian pastors in churches, but their institutions fail to take a position in a dialogue initiated by organizations, doesn't that reveal a decorative nature of diversity for those churches?"
+“Don’t they consider us their neighbors when we address them in the form of a question?” asks Flavio Rapisardi, PhD in Communication, university professor, and member of Protestants for Diversity.
+He adds: “What good is ghetto solidarity?
+Doesn’t the fact that there are openly gay and lesbian pastors in churches, but that their institutions don’t take a stand in a dialogue initiated by organizations, reveal that diversity is merely decorative for those churches?”.

-“Churches are part of the growth of the right”
+“Churches are part of the growth of the right wing”

-“At best, they're offering to leave traditional churches and create LGBT churches.
-With the exception of the Waldensian Church, all the others end up offering a corral outside or silence inside.
-We don't want to form other churches; we want to be included.
-Christ said we shouldn't make exceptions between people, and they do.
-That's sinful,” Rapisardi explains to Presentes .
+“At best, they’re offering to leave traditional churches and create LGBT churches.
+Except for the Waldensian Church, all the others end up offering either a pen outside or silence inside.
+We don’t want to form other churches; we want to be included.
+Christ said that there should be no exceptions between people, and they’re doing it.
+That’s a sin,” Rapisardi explains to Presentes .

--Based on the results of the consultation and concrete experience, what are the hopes for the churches' openness to diverse identities?
+-Based on the results of the consultation and the concrete experience, where do the hopes for openness of the churches towards diverse identities lie?

-We are living in a complex period, one that offers little hope.
-Churches are no exception to the conservative climate that Argentina and the region are immersed in.
-The growth of evangelicalism is driven by the segregation and abjection of others; Protestant churches are withering away due to their own conservatism and fear losing their faithful and their tithes; and the Catholic Church has a hierarchy that demonizes diversity, but even the progressive wing of liberation theology continues with its same old story: the oppressed subject is male, white, and poor; it does not include poor women or trans people.
-Churches are both part of and complicit in this entire growth of the right in Latin America.
+We are living through a complex period that offers little hope.
+Churches are not immune to the conservative climate that has gripped Argentina and the region.
+The growth of evangelicalism is fueled by the segregation and denigration of others; Protestant churches are withering away due to their own conservatism and fear losing their followers and tithes; and the Catholic Church has a hierarchy that demonizes diversity.
+But even the progressive wing of liberation theology continues with its same old narrative: the oppressed subject is male, white, and poor, excluding poor women and trans people.
+Churches are complicit in this entire rise of the right wing in Latin America.

-In July 2010, the National Congress and Argentine society debated the reform of the Civil Code that enabled same-sex marriage.
-In this context, the Córdoba priest Nicolás Alessio supported the initiative, going against the grain of a Catholic hierarchy that encouraged the "We Want a Dad and a Mom" marches.
-For this public commitment, he was subjected to canonical judgment and expelled in February 2013 by Pope Benedict XVI.
-Ten years later, Alessio continues his theological studies, popular catechesis, and social work from abroad.
+In July 2010, the Argentine National Congress and society debated the reform of the Civil Code that legalized same-sex marriage.
+In that context, Father Nicolás Alessio, a priest from Córdoba, supported the initiative, going against the grain of a Catholic hierarchy that encouraged the "We Want a Dad and a Mom" marches.
+For this public commitment, he was subjected to a canonical trial and expelled in February 2013 by Pope Benedict XVI.
+Ten years later, Alessio continues his theological studies, popular catechesis, and social work from outside the Church.

-Based on the responses to the consultation and other recent pronouncements, the former priest observes that "the ICR tries by every means to conceal this 'heavy burden' on the bodies and lives of homosexuals without insisting that they arouse 'the wrath of God.'
-That's why it addresses them with a friendly, benevolent, and affectionate discourse...
-It treats them as people who must be 'understood,' accompanied, and helped."
+Based on the responses to the consultation and other recent pronouncements, the former priest observes that “the Catholic Church tries by all means to disguise this 'heavy burden' on the bodies and lives of homosexuals without insisting that they awaken 'the wrath of God.'
+That is why it addresses them with a friendly, benevolent, affectionate discourse… They are treated as people who must be 'understood,' accompanied, and helped.”.

-“This apparent new perspective is merely a confirmation of the initial position that warns that homosexuality is a serious disorder,” Alessio points out.
-“They are 'sick people at risk of mortal sin,' and 'because we are understanding, we will accompany them.'
-So tied to its own traditions, the Magisterium is a heavy burden for the homosexual community.
-A heavy burden without justification.”
+“This apparent new perspective is merely a confirmation of the initial position that warns homosexuality is a grave disorder,” Alessio points out.
+“They are ‘sick people at risk of mortal sin’ and ‘since we are understanding, we will accompany them.’
+So bound to its own traditions, the Magisterium is a heavy burden for the homosexual community.
+A heavy burden without justification.”.

-In another reflection on the consultation, Mercedes García Bachmann, pastor of the IELU and doctor of theology, considers that "in traditional church discourses, 'the Bible says so' is used not to proclaim the love of Christ, but to put up barriers for women and the LGBTIQ+ community on various issues, such as marriage and ordination."
+In another reflection on the consultation, IELU pastor and PhD in theology Mercedes García Bachmann considers that “in traditional ecclesial discourses 'the Bible says so' is used not to proclaim the love of Christ, but to put barriers to women and the LGBTIQ+ community on various issues, such as marriage and ordination.”.

-However, he notes: “Nevertheless, churches that, after a careful study of the Bible and their own traditions, come to the conclusion that it is God's will to offer his blessing to any person, regardless of their sexual or gender identity, and that the celebration of marriage is one such way of invoking divine blessing, know that it is part of their prophetic vocation to proclaim God's grace without discrimination, even when ruptures occur.”
+However, he notes: “Even so, churches that, after a thorough study of the Bible and their own traditions, conclude that it is God’s will to offer his blessing to any person, regardless of their sexual or gender identity, and that the celebration of marriage is one of the ways to invoke divine blessing, know that it is part of their prophetic calling to proclaim God’s grace without any discrimination, even if breakups occur.”.

 SUPPORT US